MilramX Logo

 4. Able to do collection and analysis of data from many sources in parallel.

 One method for achieving these functions is with hard-coded Decision Trees, which are rapid to execute but inflexible and hard to manage when there are many decisions to be made.
-Please read "Strengths and Weaknesses of Decision Trees for Real-Time AI Applications".
+Please read "Strengths and Weaknesses of Decision Trees for Decision Support".

-These days, building an AI system is an iterative process, which requires adding and changing decision rules and processes in an "Agile" software development process.
+These days, building a decision support system is an iterative process, which requires adding and changing decision rules and processes in an "Agile" software development process.
 Except in simple cases, decision trees do not lend themselves to this programming style.

 Expert Systems were invented to overcome some of these problems by enabling users to add to a collection of IF..THEN..ELSE rules as the system is developed using Agile methods.
-But, as described in "Strengths and Weaknesses of Expert Systems for Real-Time Artificial Intelligence", these systems have limited decision making capabilities and become difficult to debug when there are many rules, which could be fired asynchronously.
+But, as described in "Strengths and Weaknesses of Expert Systems for Decision Support", these systems have limited decision making capabilities and become difficult to debug when there are many rules, which could be fired asynchronously.

 The current solution to these problems is to use the paradigm of collaborating-intelligent-agents which integrates the best features of these prior approaches and overcomes some of their weaknesses, as described in "Strengths and Weaknesses of an Intelligent Agent Approach".